Resources

 icon

+Restoring something or someone to their previous status is known as reinstatement.
 Reinstatement of a policy means restoration of an insurance plan that had been previously cancelled or terminated.
-The reinstatement of a lapsed Term Plan may come with additional charges and interest along with the outstanding premium amounts.
+The reinstatement of a lapsed Term Plan may come with additional charges, interest, and outstanding premium amounts.
 This can vary according to the terms and conditions of the insurer.

 When does a Term Plan lapse?

-A Term Plan usually lapses due to lack of premium payment.
-In an agreement between the insurer and the policyholder, the insurance company provides coverage and payout amount to the nominees in the event of the untimely demise of the policyholder.
+A Term Plan usually lapses due to a lack of premium payment.
+In an agreement between the insurer and the policyholder, the insurance company provides coverage and payout amount to the nominees in the event of the policyholder's untimely demise.
 For this, the policyholder needs to pay an amount towards a monthly or yearly premium as chosen at the time of the purchase of the policy.

 If the policyholder is unable to pay the premium towards the plan under any circumstances, the insurer provides a term insurance grace period to clear the payments.
-If the policyholder is unable to make the payment even in the grace period, it may cause the policy to lapse.
+If the policyholder is unable to make the payment even during the grace period, the policy may lapse.
 A lapsed policy does not provide coverage.

-Death benefits are paid to the nominee in case the policyholder passes away during the grace period.
+Death benefits are paid to the nominee if the policyholder passes away during the grace period.
 Some deductions may apply as stated by the insurer at the time of the inception of the policy.

 The two ways to reinstate a lapsed policy are as follows.

-This is the extra period provided by the insurance company in case of non-payment of premium.
+• Within the grace period: This is the extra period the insurance company provides in case of non-payment of premium.
 During this period, the policyholder can pay the outstanding amount without any extra charges and enjoy the benefits of a Term Plan.

-Beyond the grace period, the policy becomes inactive.
-During this time the piled-up premiums are to be paid with additional interest and any late fees according to the conditions of the insurer.
+• Beyond the grace period: Beyond the grace period, the policy becomes inactive.
+During this time, the piled-up premiums are to be paid with additional interest and any late fees according to the conditions of the insurer.

-• Existing terms and conditions: With the reinstatement of the existing policy during the revival period, the old terms and conditions as stated by the insurer are applicable.
-In case a new Term Plan is purchased, it might have new terms and conditions as stated by the insurer.
+• Existing terms and conditions: With the reinstatement of the existing policy during the revival period, the old terms and conditions stated by the insurer are applicable.
+If a new Term Plan is purchased, it might have new terms and conditions as stated by the insurer.

 • Premium payment: The payment of premiums towards a new Term Plan will usually cost more than clearing the outstanding payments for a lapsed policy.
-This will have way more impact in case the health of the policyholder has changed over time.
-In that case a new plan may require a medical test and in the case of any pre-existing illnesses, it might affect the sum assured or the cost of premiums.
+This will have a much greater impact if the health of the policyholder changes over time.
+In that case, a new plan may require a medical test, and in the case of any pre-existing illnesses, it might affect the sum assured or the cost of premiums.

 • Incontestability period: This is a time period usually in most life insurance policies or in some Term plans where the insurer can question the payout of the policy within the first two or three years of purchase.
 The time period may vary from one insurer to another.

-In case of reinstatement, the incontestability period will be counted from the original date of purchase and not the date of revival.
-On the other hand, in the case of the purchase of a new plan, the incontestability period starts from the conception of the policy.
+In case of reinstatement, the incontestability period will be counted from the original purchase date and not the revival date.
+On the other hand, when purchasing a new plan, the incontestability period starts from the conception of the policy.

 An example to understand the overall importance of reinstatement of policy is as follows.
 Suppose Shiven bought a Term Plan in 2015 with a sum assured of Rs.
 50 lakhs for a policy term of 15 years.
-He was asked to undergo a medical test at the time of policy purchase.
-His premium based on all factors was calculated to be Rs 7,000 per year.
+He was asked to undergo a medical test at the time of the policy purchase.
+Based on all factors, his premium was calculated to be Rs 7,000 annually.
 He paid the premiums regularly until 2019.

 Some steps to avoid a policy lapse are as follows.